 UEFA Champions League is the top club soccer tournament in the world.
-And now the time has come to see which of the remaining eight teams is the best.
+On 1 June we’ll get to see which of the remaining two teams is the best.
 Unfortunately, it has become a bit of an issue to stream Champions League matches due to geo-blocking.

-This means that soccer fans will not be able to see the quarter-finals live in some regions because broadcasters are blacking out their access due to commercial, legal, and other reasons.
-That’s why we’re here to tell you how to stream UEFA Champions League 2019 quarter-finals live wherever you may roam.
+This means that soccer fans will not be able to see the finals live in some regions because of commercial, legal, and other reasons.
+We’re here to tell you how to stream UEFA Champions League 2019 finals live.

 Watch UEFA anywhere with the best VPN